 Namche Bazaar is a famous trading market and the biggest town in the Solukhumbu district, which lies in the Everest region at about 3,500 meters above sea level.
 This town is a beautiful place to visit and explore Himalayan Sherpa cultures and mountains.

-Namche Bazaar is the gateway of Mt.
-Everest and other highest Himalayan peaks around the Everest region of Nepal.
+Namche Bazaar is the gateway to the Mt.
+Everest Three Passes Trek and other highest Himalayan peaks around the Everest region of Nepal.
 This valley is the biggest trading center lying around the Khumbu region, where you can get every trekking equipment and gear and food item along with the best famous tourist lodges and guest houses which will provide great hospitality, food menus, and accommodations.

 The Himalayan Yak cheese and butter are made from yaks and are sold on this market.
 Various panoramic views of snow-clad mountain peaks are seen from all points of the Namche bazaar.

 Namche bazaar is also enriched with various Himalayan Sherpa cultures, and their cultural and traditional living styles will seek your attention.
 This beautiful place must be visited once in a lifetime to have a great time on the lap of the Himalayas.
 Trekkers usually stay in this place to acclimatize and explore the surroundings.